rse/k8s-util/README.md

 ### Create Cluster Administration Service Account

-To create an internal Kubernetes cluster administrator service account, use:
+To create and use an internal Kubernetes cluster administrator service account, use:

 ```
 $ k8s-util cluster-admin kube-system root create